jerome-pouiller/reredirect/README.md

-reredirect - A tool to dynamically redirect outputs of a running program
+`reredirect` - A tool to dynamically redirect outputs of a running program
 ========================================================================

-reredirect is a utility for taking an existing running program and attaching its outputs (standard output and error output) to files or another process.
+`reredirect` is a utility for taking an existing running program and attaching its outputs (standard output and error output) to files or another process.

-Using reredirect, you can log output of a already launched process, redirect debug output of a background process to `/dev/null` or to a pager as if you launched it with `>` or `|`.
+Using `reredirect`, you can log output of a already launched process, redirect debug output of a background process to `/dev/null` or to a pager as if you launched it with `>` or `|`.

 Usage